-1. An adoption order is an order under section 46 of the Adoption and Children Act 2002.
+^{1.} An adoption order is an order under section 46 of the Adoption and Children Act 2002.
 A 'child arrangements order' is an order under Section 12 of the Children and Families Act 2014 determining (a) with whom the child is to live, spend time or otherwise have contact and (b) when a child is to live, spend time or otherwise have contact with any person.
 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians)

-In the case of twins or other siblings from a multiple birth, where there is only one place available in the Academy, both will be considered together as one application.
-The Academy's admission number may be exceeded by one; the School Admissions Code makes an exception to the infant class limit in this situation.
+In the case of twins or other siblings from a multiple birth, where there is only one place available in the Academy, the children will be considered together.
+The Academy's admission number may be exceeded.

-In the case of siblings in the same year group, where there is only one place available in the Academy, both will be considered together as one application.
-The Academy may go above its admission number as necessary to admit all the children, except in cases where infant class regulations, as stated in the Schools Admissions Code, prevent this from happening.
+In the case of siblings in the same year group, where there is only one place available in the Academy, these may be considered together.
+The Academy may go above its admission number as necessary to admit all the children.